OPTIMIZING WINDOW AIR CONDITIONING UNITS

 Plus, curtains will block sunlight from entering the rooms you need to cool down, which will also help with maintaining your desired temperature.

 The fact of the matter is, if you’re going to be using kitchen appliances, or electronics that use a lot of energy, they are going to give off heat.
 So in order to get the most out of your window AC unit, it’s important that you’re limiting the use of these items as much as possible.

 For instance, instead of using the dryer to finish your laundry, hang dry your clothes!
 That way, the dryer won’t heat up your space, and you can stay cool and relaxed!
 Or, if you need to use the oven or stove top in your kitchen, do your best to isolate that room, so the heat coming off your appliances won’t radiate to the other rooms in your home.

 If you’re using a window air conditioning unit, assess how much space you’re trying to cool down, and make a decision accordingly.
 For instance, if you’re just concerned with keeping a small bedroom cool, you can purchase a small window unit, as it will be able to take care of that space.
 But if you’re trying to cool down multiple rooms (or a really large room for that matter), you’re going to want to invest in a larger, more powerful window unit or multiple units that you arrange throughout your home.

 Not sure what unit to get?
 Don’t worry!
 Legacy Heating and Air Conditioning Services is here to take care of all your air conditioning needs.
 We specialize in air conditioning services like home air conditioning installations and air conditioning repair!
-Call our HVAC services in Santa Clara, Marion, New Braunfels, or New Seguin, and let us help you stay cool this summer!
+Contact our HVAC services in Santa Clara, San Antonio, Marion, Canyon Lake, San Marcos, New Braunfels, New Seguin, and the surrounding areas, and let us help you stay cool this summer!